 The best way to build up that excitement is to entertain and engage the fans attending.
 Bring in current and former players for a Q&A or autograph session.
 Provide fun free activities for the whole family like cornhole, pop-a-shot, or a big inflatable slide.
 Encourage content creation with photo booths, and drive interaction through trivia or polling.
 Give your fans a fun, immersive experience and the rewards in terms of ticket/apparel sales will come organically.

-This year, the Los Angeles Chargers put on one of the most well executed draft parties I’ve seen, and it’s one we can all draw inspiration from for any type of fan event.
+The Los Angeles Chargers put on one of the most well executed draft parties we’ve seen, and it’s one we can all draw inspiration from for any type of fan event.
 They went out into the community to meet their fans and created something unique that brought fans closer to the team while building excitement for the new season.

-With a recent general shift towards the use of live streaming platforms like Facebook Live, Twitch, and many more, teams/marketers now have a new medium to reach their fans.
+With a mass adoption of live streaming platforms like Facebook Live, Twitch, and many more, teams/marketers now have new mediums to drive revenue and reach their fans.
 As the popularity of these mediums continue to grow, it’s important to not only provide content to your fans here, but to make that content interactive in order to stand out.

 In the offseason, or any time of year for that matter, live shows provide the perfect opportunity to interact with fans 1-on-1 in real-time and truly make them a part of the content you’re creating.
 Start a conversation with viewers on-air by having your talent ask them for questions or comments and let that drive the show.
 Bring in players (current and former), coaches, or the GM to respond directly to those fan comments, and they’ll do your marketing for you telling all their friends that John Schneider answered their tweet!